francisphamsd/satellite-tracker/README.md

 # ISS Tracker

-This is a webapp use to track the International Space Station Live webpage:
+This is a webapp use to track satellite orbiting the Earth such as the International Space Station (ISS):

 ## Table of contents